-Gregory J. Barry’s recent sculptural work combines discarded or found materials of everyday accord to form meaningful objects.
-He is drawn to the simplicity of line.
-Barry states, “Line employs direction whether forceful or implied; it's the movement of the path that transcends each sculptural work”.
-He uses insulated and non-insulated aluminum electric cable, wire, plaster, brick and wood to bring synergy between nature and our human associations with her.
-The line in nature especially within the wooded terrain where his property sits conveys depth of movement.
+The second body of work is drawn to the simplicity of line.
+I have stated, “Line employs direction whether forceful or implied; it's the movement of the path that transcends each sculptural work”.
+I am interested in the invisible taken for granted material of common insulated and non-insulated aluminum electric cable, wire, plaster, brick and wood.
+I strive to bring synergy between nature and our human associations with her through these pieces.
+The line in nature especially within the wooded terrain where my property sits conveys depth of movement.
 The wire moves in similar ways to long reeds of grass or branches when met with gentle breezes, precipitation or the ephemeral perching of a bird or insect.
-The lines throughout his sculptures and natural objects transform and invoke personal moments of contemplative semblances.
-Barry states, “Lines are often symbolic as paths and journeys, where along the way stories are made and experienced by an individual or with the shared company of others.
-It’s those associations that allow our senses to connect with each other and evoke meaning”.
+The lines throughout the sculptures and natural objects transform and invoke personal moments of contemplative semblances.
+I am exploring the concept of how lines are often symbolic as paths and journeys, where along the way stories are made and experienced by an individual or with the shared company of others.
+It’s those associations that allow our senses to connect with each other and evoke meaning.